masukomi/gollum/README.md

 Simply:

 1. Navigate to your git repository (wiki) via the command line.
-2. Run: `gollum`.
+2. Run: `gm`
 3. Open `http://localhost:4567` in your browser.

 This will start up a web server (WEBrick) running Gollum with a web interface, where you can view and edit your wiki.
+It will also "disown" the process so you don't have to worry about accidentally killing the server when you close your terminal window.

+If you need to kill the gollum process `pkill gollumn` is usually sufficent.

+#### Requiring Authentication:
+To enable Basic Auth rename `authentication_example.rb` to `authentication.rb` the `gm` script will notice this file and instruct Gollum to use it for authentication.

+On macOS it will look for a "generic" password in your keychain named `gollum-wiki`.
+On other systems it will ask you to enter the password that users will have to enter.

+TODO: make it support an environment variable for setting the password.

 ### Running from source